m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

   * You can also use (standard library) `Future`, but beware that it *doesn't* control when the effects happen
    * `Future`s with effects inside them aren't generally values you can pass around and control when they actually happen - rather the effects (e.g. a web request) start immediately when the `Future` is instantiated
    * `Future` would make sense for pure computations.
 But async in general probably has more overhead than it's worth for cases where you're [working simultaneously rather than waiting simultaneously](http://yosefk.com/blog/working-simultaneously-vs-waiting-simultaneously.html) - where async shines is things like external web requests - and in those cases you usually want to control when the I/O happens.

-# Use types to represent data, avoid branching

-Types help you keep track of distinctions in your code - if a value has two different states, make them two different types. e.g. a few months ago I had a bug where I passed a graph to a function that expected that graph to have been filtered by another function first.
-Solution: make the filtered graph and the unfiltered graph different types.

- * Use shapeless-based typeclass derivation to avoid having to write boilerplate for custom datatypes
-  * Particularly applicable to "walk the object graph"-like problems e.g. JSON serialization.
-  * This is much safer than reflection (and higher-performance too) since it happens at compile time rather than run time, and can give you an error if you try to e.g. include a `File` in your JSON output.
- * `match` constructs are [easy to write unsafely](http://typelevel.org/blog/2014/11/10/why_is_adt_pattern_matching_allowed.html#a-selector-subtlety) and can often be replaced with `fold` (e.g. never `match` an `Option` or an `Either` (unless you need to for `@tailrec`))
- * `if`/`else` is generally a sign that you want an ADT (`sealed trait`).
-So is a datastructure full of `Option`s or `Either`s, especially if there are invariants that relate them (e.g. "if `a` is `Some` then `b` is `Left`").
-I recommend defining a `fold` method on your ADT as in the previous point.
+ * Have operations that need to happen in some kind of "block" or "context"? (e.g. a database transaction) should probably be represented as a value that you pass into a single method that does the open/close, so that you can't have a path where you forget to match them up.
+The free monad can give you a more lightweight way to represent your commands

  * Proxies/interceptors should be avoided.
-Any kind of "block" or "context" construct (e.g. a database transaction) should probably be represented as a value that you pass into a single method that does the open/close, so that you can't have a path where you forget to match them up.
-The free monad can give you a more lightweight way to represent your commands
  * double-`flatMap` (`flatMap { _.flatMap {... }}` or `flatMap { _.map { ... } }`) is sometimes a sign you should be using a monad transformer.
 Alternatively, if you're struggling to combine stacks of effects and nest `flatMap`s correctly, consider using a free coproduct approach instead.
  * if you're defining a lot of tree-like structures and find yourself repeating a lot of traversal code boilerplate, consider recursion-schemes style with fixed-point types.
  * `map(_.map(...))` (or similarly with flatMap) probably indicates you should be using a monad transformer